 - Renal tract: hydronehrosis, polycystic kidney, unilateral kidney, megacystis,

 - Genitalia: ambiguous genitalia, ovarian cyWhat abnormalities cannot be diagnosed with ultrasound scans?

 Autism, cerebral palsy, deafness, blindness and genetic disorders such as Down’s Syndrome if there are no associated markers.
+Certain anomalies manifest later and certain anomalies are obscured from technical limitation.
 Therefore a normal scan cannot guarantee a normal baby at birth.
 Due to technical challenges, abnormalities can be overlooked or difficult to confirm.What is an anomaly pregnancy scan?

 An anomaly scan is a detailed anatomical survey of the baby’s bone, soft tissue and organ development.
 In addition to routine measurements, the scan investigates the possibility of structural birth defects and signs of genetic disorders.
 The results are immediate and a diagnostic report will be issued.Are an anomaly pregnancy scans accurate?

 Ultrasound is operator dependent.
 An experienced, skilled operator is likely to produce diagnostic accuracy but ultrasound cannot diagnose 100% of congenital abnormalities.
 Some abnormalities are too subtle, there may be technical limitations and some disorders cannot be seen on ultrasound at all.

 What if the scan detects a problem?

 Such cases will be offered strict confidentiality and referral management.
 We work alongside a network of Fetal Specialists, Gynaecologists, Public Hospitals, Pathologists, General Practitioners, and Midwives to function as a team in providing effective obstetric care.